philsinatra/IDM-T380/instructor_materials/06-static_site_generators.md

 - No user input
 - No admin UI

-^ With a static site you lose the ability to have real-time data, such as indication about which stories have been trending for the past hour, or content that dynamically changes for each visitor, like a "recommended articles for you" kind of thing.
+^ With a static site you _(click)_ lose the ability to have real-time data, such as indication about which stories have been trending for the past hour, or content that dynamically changes for each visitor, like a "recommended articles for you" kind of thing.
 Static is static and will be the same for everyone.

-^ User Input: Adding user generated content to a static site is a bit of a challenge.
+^  _(click)_ User Input: Adding user generated content to a static site is a bit of a challenge.

 ---